Ontario’s housing supply progress

 - from shared equity ownership to co-ownership

-Made more land available for housing
+Identified more land for housing

 We’ve turned unused provincial lands into affordable homes, like the Homes for Heroes project in Kingston for homeless veterans.
 We’ve made it easier to build smaller, more affordable types of homes (for example, laneway houses, basement apartments and tiny homes) often on existing residential properties.